SemICP: Semantic Non-Rigid Point Cloud Registration with Elastic Energy Regularization: Experiments and Results

-\textbf{LiverMR-3DUS} (\cite{zeng2020TMI, zeng2024validation}): The private MR-3DUS dataset was collected from an earlier liver vibro-elastography imaging validation study with the approval of the UBC Clinical Research Ethics Board (H14-01964).
-The dataset contains intra-subject MR and 3D US image data from 19 healthy subjects and 20 patients with chronic liver diseases.
-Each subject completed MR exams with Achieva 3T or Ingenia Elition 3T X scanners (Philips Healthcare, Best, Netherlands).
-The abnormal image volumes were used with a voxel size of 0.9375 mm $\times$ 0.9375 mm $\times$1.5 mm.
-The US exam used a 3D B-mode acquisition with the EPIQ 7G system and the X6-1 xMATRIX array transducer (Philips Healthcare, Bothell, WA), with a 16 cm imaging depth and a 90$^{\circ}$ (lateral)~$\times$~60$^{\circ}$ (elevational) field of view, repeated 5 to 8 times.
-The voxel size for 3D US volumes was 0.468 mm $\times$ 0.3231 mm $\times$ 0.6731 mm.
-The dataset contains 174 MR-3D US image pairs.
+\textbf{LiverMR-3DUS}~\cite{zeng2020TMI, zeng2024validation}: The private dataset contains 174 pairs of intra-subject MR and 3D US image data from 19 healthy subjects and 20 patients with chronic liver diseases.
+The study was approved by the UBC Clinical Research Ethics Board (H14-01964).
 Gallbladder, inferior vena cava (IVC), right kidney, and major hepatic vessel branches were manually segmented by experts as registration surrogates.